rafal-szypulka/CSMO_GRAFANA/grafana_install.md

 ## Configuration

 The configuration file is located at `/etc/grafana/grafana.ini`.
-Go the [Configuration](http://docs.grafana.org//installation/configuration) page for details on all those options.
+Go the [Configuration](http://docs.grafana.org/installation/configuration) page for details on all those options.

 ### Adding data sources

 - [InfluxDB](../datasources/influxdb.md)

+# Installing MySQL on Centos 7
+MySQL is a popular database management system used for web and server applications.
+CSMO solution use MySQL as CMDB database storing configuration information for CSMO solution components.
+Use the steps below to install MySQL on Centos 7.

+`sudo yum update